The meaningful impact made possible with volunteers and donors through the “Gift of Safety” campaign

 When I discovered more than 25% of my small circle of business colleagues were impacted by this, I realized there had to be another 10% who did not wish to disclose how this issue of family violence may be impacting their lives.

 These realities compelled me to reach out to friends and colleagues to create a volunteer campaign for The Calgary Women’s Emergency Shelter.
 Our goal was to raise awareness among at least 3,000 Calgarians and generate $10,000 in donations within a 4-week timeframe.
-It is only due to the combined help from our volunteer committee, and more than 61 donors were we able to supersede our goal by 175.6% – raising $12,560 with an additional $5,000 for a total of $17,560.
+It is only due to the combined help from our volunteer committee, and more than 61 donors were we able to supersede our goal by 175.6% – raising $17,560.
 These donations were able to provide food, shelter, clothing, and supportive counseling, and more to at least 5 families.

 Paul Chambers, Resource Development Lead at The Calgary Women’s Shelter, said, “….
 As the four weeks’ goal was $10,000, this tremendous campaign was a success in bringing community leaders, friends, and colleagues together.
 We are grateful for both the added awareness and financial support.
 Our sincere thanks to all those who were involved.”